MarcelKaemper/GameOfLife/README.md

 # GameOfLife
-Conway's Game of Life in C/OpenGL
+This was my first project in C and also the first one with OpenGL/glut.

 ## Math
-max = max amount of elements in a row
+The formulas I developed to find either the index of the element when x and y coordinates are given or the x and y coordinates when the index is given.
-x,y = coordinates
+max = max amount of elements in a row x,y = coordinates

 ### Index by gridpos
 <img src="https://latex.codecogs.com/gif.latex?\large&space;index&space;=&space;y&space;\cdot&space;max&space;&plus;&space;x" title="\large index = y \cdot max + x" />